 When You Launch

-Once your fundraising campaign has launched, take some time to create a promotional plan for the length of your campaign:
+Take some time to create a promotional plan for the entire length of your campaign:

 - Announce the launch of your campaign to friends and family on social media, on other fundraising sites you are already utilizing such as Classy, and through text or email newsletters.